flyteorg/flyte/rsts/community/troubleshoot.rst

 Troubles with ``flyte sandbox`` log viewing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- When testing locally using ``flyte sandbox`` command, one way to view the logs is using ``Kubernetes Logs (User)`` in the FlyteConsole.
+- When testing locally using the ``flyte sandbox`` command, one way to view the logs is using the ``Kubernetes Logs (User)`` option on the Flyte Console.
-- This would take you to the Kubernetes dashboard, and require a login.
+- This takes you to the Kubernetes dashboard which requires a login.

 ::